 Adverse climate change can have effects on the State and County.
 The post by Kyle Birkemeier on Brown County Matters referencing an article in the IndyStar titled: ‘Substantial loss of life’: What the climate change report says about Indiana” reinforces the need and opportunity for a better way of discussing the tough topics.
 Personal attacks or comments that are taken as personal attacks typically don’t lead to support for any needed solutions.

-“Its time to rethink our forest management in brown county, we need to petition the state to start taking immeadiate action, imagine the hit on our county if we have mass die offs of our forests, as the climate report is predicting. – Kyle B.
+- “Its time to rethink our forest management in brown county, we need to petition the state to start taking immediate action, imagine the hit on our county if we have mass die-offs of our forests, as the climate report is predicting. – Kyle B.

 A process determines the result and on controversial issues, the process can be very predictable and too often, does not lead to a constructive way ahead.
 The following observations incorporate suggestions for improvement in the process: